Cray-HPE/docs-csm/operations/kubernetes/Troubleshoot_Postgres_Database.md

 ## Cluster member missing

-Most services expect to maintain a Postgres cluster consisting of three pods for resiliency (SMA is one exception where only two pods are expected to exist).
+Most services expect to maintain a Postgres cluster consisting of three pods for resiliency ([System Monitoring Application (SMA)](../../glossary.md#system-monitoring-application-sma) is one exception where only two pods are expected to exist).

 ### Determine if a cluster member is missing